 It’s one of life’s ironies that as the hair starts thinning on our scalp as we approach menopause, we suddenly notice more hair growing in places where it’s absolutely not wanted – on our chins, on the sides of the face and even on our nipples.
-It can either be a peachy fuzz or more coarse, stray, dark hairs.
+It can either be a peachy fuzz or more coarse, stray, dark hairs and we’ve got some ideas on how to fix menopause facial hair.

 What is the best way to deal with stray dark hairs?